nfq-technologies/docker-images/mobile-proxy/README.md

 ## Proxy

 ### Info
-Purpose of this image is to provide transparent proxy, proxying all __dev__ tld requests to __web__ image, and all others to pass thru.
+Purpose of this image is to provide transparent proxy, proxying all __test__ tld requests to __web__ image, and all others to pass thru.
 So that this image could be used as a proxy on mobile device and get you access to your project.